kabsurd/subway-public/README.md

 ### MySQL
 Create a MySQL database(_utfmb4_) on you local or remote server.
-After creating the database, update the fields below so they match your settings.
+After creating the database, update the fields in the .env file so they match your settings.

 ```
 DB_CONNECTION=mysql